MRezaNasirloo/Slick/docs/MultiInstance.md

 You can just copy & paste them to your base class and you are good to go.

 In Slick the Activity and Conductor Controller classes have this feature out of the box, There is no need for any of this for them.
-Because of Android API limitation it wasn't possible to this for Fragment and View classes.
+Because of Android API limitation it wasn't possible to do this for Fragment and View classes.